transcultural

 Air roads in the Wheel

 In the elementary field ‘air’ three icons have been placed that characterize wisdom roads as pathways of insight and breath based on wisdom traditions.
-This orientation can often be recognized in connection with the symbolism of light and darkness in the following perspectives:
+This orientation can often be recognized in connection with the symbolism of light and darkness within your soul, as well as in the following perspectives:

 Buddhist, advaita vedanta; gnosis, mystical and hermetic philosophy; Germanic, Celtic and Nordic mythology.